Graduation Requirements

 Power, Privilege AND DIVERSITY

-Students earn one course credit in courses that have as a major component the analysis of the interplay of power and privilege in human interactions.
-Such courses will frequently focus on the experience of non-dominant members of political or social groups.
+Students earn one course credit in courses that have as a major component the analysis of the interplay of power and privilege in human interactions in a U.S. context.
+Given the particular history of the United States, and the continued impact of this history, every PPD course will substantially engage with anti-Black racism and/or with the genocide, forced removal, and other injustices inflicted upon Indigenous peoples.
+Every PPD course will also explore opportunities to work toward positive change.
+Such courses will frequently focus on the dynamics of non-dominant members of political or social groups.
 They might also emphasize the dynamics of inequality from a more theoretical perspective.

 Power, Privilege and Diversity (PPD) Learning Goals: